OneUIProject/OneUI-Design-Library/README.md

 ```

 ### SplashViewSimple
 Simple Splash view.
 (I think Samsung removed the splashscreen of their apps since OneUI 3 but in former times it was still there.)
+Add this ```android:theme="@style/SamsungSplashTheme"``` to your splash activity in AndroidManifest.

 <img src="readme-resources/screenshots/splash_simple.png"  width="150"/>